SethRobinson/mahjongtracker/README.md

 - Written by Seth A. Robinson
 - House rules documents written by Akiko Robinson and Wei Yi
-- Special thanks to C2 Kyoto for being force to beta test this for the last few years
+- Special thanks to C2 Kyoto for being forced to beta test this for the last few years